stackrox/stackrox/README.md

     ```bash
     $ DEBUG_BUILD=yes make image
     ```
     Alternatively, debug build will also be created when the branch name contains `-debug` substring.
-This works locally with `make image` and in CircleCI.
+This works locally with `make image` and in CI.
  2. Deploy the image using instructions from this README file.
 Works both with `deploy-local.sh` and `deploy.sh`.
  3. Start the debugger (and port forwarding) in the target pod using `roxdebug` command from `workflow` repo.
     ```bash